Departments and Classes

 Acting (¼ credit)

 This class is an introduction to the art of acting.
 Students will discover the “actor’s instrument” by tuning up the body, voice, and imagination with a variety of exercises.
 Students will prepare for self-expression, character creation, improvisation, and scene analysis.
 Students explore different acting styles and techniques that make the process of bringing a character to life less mysterious.
-Students will expand their cultural literacy by reading plays, studying theatre history, attending productions, and making observations on everyday life through regular journal entries.
+Students will expand their cultural literacy by reading plays, studying theater history, attending productions, and making observations on everyday life through regular journal entries.
 This is a nonjudgmental classroom in which risks can be taken and mistakes made freely and the necessary “play” can take place.

 Music Theory and Composition (½ credit)